Hilmi-Hamdan-neX-S/hello-world/README.md

 # hello-world
-One small repository for man, one new world for human.
+One small repository for borg, one new world for borg-kind.